 It is our loss when our kids stop participating in their activities

-This was a kid, after all, who, once in the middle of a third-grade all-star baseball game, yelled to me from left field after making a nice catch.
+This kid, after all, once in the middle of a third-grade all-star baseball game, yelled to me from left field after making a nice catch.
 Between pitches to the next batter, he yelled in my direction, “Dad, did you see that?”
-A bit surprised he was yelling at me in the middle of the game, I nodded emphatically and gave him a big thumbs up.
+Surprised he was yelling at me in the middle of the game, I nodded emphatically and gave him a big thumbs up.
 Next pitch.
 He yells again.
 “Are you proud of me?!?”
 “Of course!”
 I yelled back.

-A dad who was standing with me still brings up this hilarious story 10-years later.
-From that day forward, I always made sure he knew I was proud of him.
-But he also knew that it came with three caveats — he worked hard, had a good attitude, and was a good teammate.
+A dad standing with me still brings up this hilarious story 10 years later.
+From that day forward, I always ensured he knew I was proud of him.
+But he also knew it came with three caveats — he worked hard, had a good attitude, and was a good teammate.

 When he finally came downstairs and began eating breakfast, I felt a nervous energy.
 I am always fidgety — but this was worse.
-In recent weeks we had discussed that the end was coming.
+In recent weeks, we had discussed that the end was coming.
 But I wanted no part of talking about it today.
-I wandered the kitchen aimlessly hoping to physically distract myself and asked him some random questions that were clearly forced.
+I wandered the kitchen aimlessly, hoping to distract myself physically, and asked him random questions that were forced.
 I’m not sure he noticed because he was half-asleep.
 (Remember how he likes his sleep?) but I noticed, so I stopped talking.

 He then asked me how I would feel if they lost the game tonight.
-I bumbled through how I was proud of what he achieved in making it this far, and I will just enjoy watching him play hard and doing his best.
+I bumbled through how I was proud of what he achieved in making it this far, and I will enjoy watching him play hard and do his best.
 He then offered me his take.

 My son was content with what he had accomplished during the season

-BOOM — mind was blown — Maybe the most grown-up and mature thing my 17-year-old (who regularly acts like an 11-year-old) has ever said in his life.
+BOOM — mind was blown — Maybe the most grown-up and mature thing my 17-year-old (who regularly acts like an 11-year-old) has ever said.
 What the heck am I so distraught about?
 If he is content, shouldn’t I be too?